smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-management-api.md

 #### GET /v1.0/campaigns/{campaignId}/creatives

-Retrieve creative information associated with the current campaign.
+Retrieve the list of creatives for the specified `campaignId`.

 ##### Example Response